-The Topkapı Palace museum known as Topkapi Palace or in Turkish Topkapı Sarayı is a palace in Istanbul, which was the official and primary residence in the city of the Ottoman Sultans, from 1465 to 1853.
+The Topkapı Palace Museum known as Topkapi Palace or in Turkish Topkapı Sarayı is a palace in Istanbul.
+This Palace was the official and primary residence in the city of the Ottoman Sultans, from 1465 to 1853.
 At the height of its existence as a royal residence, the palace was home to as many as 4,000 people.

 The palace was a setting for state occasions and royal entertainments and is a major tourist attraction today.
 After the end of the Ottoman Empire in 1921, Topkapı Palace was transformed into Topkapi museum a museum of the imperial era.